Burkina Faso–Spain relations: History

 Spain and Burkina Faso established diplomatic relations on 27 November 1964.

 The main interest of Spain in Burkina Faso (otherwise a country under strong French geopolitical influence) primarily lies on migration issues, owing to the immigrants arrived to the mediterranean coast coming from Burkina.

 The Burkinabé government was a key actor in the multiparty negotiations to liberate a group of 3 Spanish development workers kidnapped in Mauritania in November 2010.

 The Government of Spain condemned alongside France's the September 2015 Burkinabé coup d'état that sought to overthrow transitional Burkinabé president Michel Kafando.

 In October 2020, the Spanish Foreign Minister Arancha González Laya communicated the Burkina Faso's president Roch Marc Christian Kaboré the Spanish commitment to the security, fight against terrorism and irregular migration and the promotion of economic and social development in the Sahel.

 In the wake of the killing of the Spanish journalists David Beriáin and Roberto Fraile in southeastern Burkina Faso in April 2021, the Spanish foreign minister demanded her Burkinabé counterpart that the Government of Burkina Faso "investigated" and "clarified" the murder.

 The Spanish Guardia Civil led the creation of the GAR-SI project (approved in June 2017), in collaboration with the French Gendarmerie, the Italian Carabinieri, and the Portuguese National Republican Guard, training elite counter-terrorist units in Burkina Faso following the GAR model.
 As of 2021, the Spanish armed forces also trained and advised Burkinabé forces in Ouagadougou as part of the EU mission in the Sahel.

+Trade

+All imports from Burkina Faso to Spain are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.